MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

 .. note::

-    If this is a linked ticket, then do these steps for all pull requests
+    If this is a linked PR, then do these steps for all pull requests

 Ensure that the source branch is :ref:`up to date with main <updating_branch>`.
 Only resolve conflicts that appear simple and you are comfortable with.
 If